 Drink some from glass #1 and some from glass #2.
 Repeat until you are no longer thirsty.

+Children and adults can continue to eat solid food in addition to fluids or ORS.
 If you are not hungry, drink fluids.
-When you feel better, slowly start eating small amounts of bland, easily digested food such as bananas, crackers, carrots, or rice.
-Avoid food and drinks that might irritate your stomach, such as alcohol, coffee, strong tea, spicy food, greasy food, and dairy products.
+When you feel better, slowly start eating small amounts of bland, easily digested food such as bananas, applesauce, cooked carrots, crackers, rice, boiled potatoes, eggs, chicken, and fish.
+Avoid food and drinks that might irritate your stomach, such as alcohol, coffee, strong tea, sugary drinks, spicy food, greasy food and dairy products.

 A number of medications may be recommended for treatment of traveller's diarrhea.
 For more information, speak with your health care provider.